Faizul6/software-construction-2/lab01/ex02/README.md

-&nbsp; - A random number between 1 and 100 (inclusive) is generated.
+- A random number between 1 and 100 (inclusive) is generated.

-&nbsp; - A welcome message explaining the game rules is displayed.
+- A welcome message explaining the game rules is displayed.

-&nbsp; - The user is repeatedly asked to guess the number.
+- The user is repeatedly asked to guess the number.

-&nbsp; - After each guess, feedback is provided:
+- After each guess, feedback is provided:
 - "Too small!" if the guess is lower than the target number.
 - "Too big!" if the guess is higher than the target number.
 - "You guessed it!" if the guess is correct.

-&nbsp; - The number of attempts is tracked.
+- The number of attempts is tracked.

-&nbsp; - When the correct number is guessed, a congratulatory message is displayed along with the number of attempts.
+- When the correct number is guessed, a congratulatory message is displayed along with the number of attempts.

-&nbsp; - The program ends after the correct guess.
+- The program ends after the correct guess.